sundematias/PDF-Grade-calculator/README.md

 More details, as well as deployment at https://pdf-grade-calculator.streamlit.app/

-There is a Jupyter Notebook that you can download, if you do not want to upload your transcript.
+There is also a Jupyter Notebook that you can download, if you do not want to upload your transcript.